 - Logging off after every session and not saving your password – the extra step of having to log in will often be the “pause” you need to reconsider.

 - Deleting the apps off your phone – we tend to be more absent-minded with our browsing habits on our phones than on our desktop computers.

 - Tracking your usage – there are many free apps that will track how much time you’re spending on your phone (my phone does this automatically!).
 Sometimes realising just how much time you’re spending online is the first step in changing your habits.

 USE NATURAL BARRIERS TO LIMIT YOUR CONSUMPTION

-We all know what it’s like to get lost down the rabbit hole of social media; you hop on your phone to ‘just check a few things’ and next thing you know, you’ve spent an embarrassingly long time on your phone.
+We all know what it’s like to get lost down the rabbit hole of social media … you hop on your phone just to “check a few things” … and next thing you know, you’ve spent an embarrassingly long time on your phone.

-For example, if you know you have to leave home at 3:00 every afternoon to pick up your kids, then plan to check your social at 2:45; because you have to leave at 3:00 you know you won’t spend longer than 15 minutes online.
+For example, if you leave home at 3:00 every afternoon to pick up your kids, then plan to check social media at 2:45.
+You know that you have to go shortly and therefore won’t spend longer than 15 minutes online.